Oud: Zenne oud

 The Zenne oud, often translated as a women's oud or female oud is a smaller version of the oud designed for those with smaller hands and fingers.
 It usually has a scale length of 55–57 cm, instead of the 60–62 cm of the Arabic oud, and the 58.5 cm of the Turkish oud.

 Oud arbi and oud ramal

 The oud arbi is a North African variant of the oud with a longer neck and only four courses.
 It is not to be confused with the differently shaped and tuned kwitra.
 The oud arbi is tuned in a re-entrant tuning of G3 G3, E4 E4, A3 A3, D4 D4.

 Oud kumethra

 The oud kumethra, also known as pregnant oud or pear oud is an oud with the body in a pear-like shape.
 This type is relatively uncommon and mostly from Egypt.

-Electric oud

-A more experimental version is the oud counterpart to the electric guitar, used by the Franco-Algerian Folktronica band Speed Caravan.